Software-Emulated Watchdog Known Limitations

 Overview

-driver.
-Such programs operate within the limitations and available resources provided by the kernel, and thus cannot be guaranteed to carry out the necessary reboot action if the operating system is malfunctioning or starved of resources.
-This can lead to other nodes in the cluster assuming the node has been fenced and thus rebooted while in fact this is not the case and leads to an inconsistent state of the cluster or possible data loss.
+Softdog, a fully supported configuration, operates within the limitations and available resources provided by the kernel, and cannot be guaranteed to carry out the necessary reboot action if the operating system is starved of resources or, like with any scenario, is malfunctioning.
+Under these scenarios, this can lead to other nodes in the cluster assuming the node has been fenced and thus rebooted while, in fact this is not the case.
+This can lead to inconsistent state of the cluster or possible data loss.

 Known Issues